Magnus Nedregotten

 Magnus Victor Nedregotten (born 24 October 1990) is a Norwegian curler from Oslo.
 He currently plays third on Team Grunde Buraas.
+With his wife Kristin Skaslien, he is a two-time Olympic medalist in mixed doubles curling (silver in 2022, bronze in 2018).

 Career

 Juniors

 Nedregotten represented Norway in three World Junior Curling Championships.
 At the 2010 World Junior Curling Championships he played lead for the Steffen Mellemseter.
 The team would finish in 5th place.
 At the 2011 World Junior Curling Championships, he played second for the team which would win a bronze medal.
 At the 2012 World Junior Curling Championships, Nedregotten played third for the Norwegian team, skipped by Markus Snøve Høiberg.
 The team would finish 4th.

 Nedregotten would play on the Norwegian School of Sport Sciences team at both the 2013 and 2015 Winter Universiade, playing second in both events.
 In 2013, the team skipped by Høiberg finished 4th; in 2015, the team (skipped by Walstad) won the gold medal.